shenzr/fastpr/readme.md

    export PATH=$JAVA_HOME/bin:$HADOOP_HOME/bin:$HADOOP_HOME/sbin:$PATH
    ```

-5. [Client] Create a file named "testfile", whose size should be multiple times of the data size of a stripe.
+5. **[Client]** Create a file named "testfile", whose size should be multiple times of the data size of a stripe (i.e., the size of data chunks in a stripe).
+As we use RS(5,3) as an example in the following, we can create a file with the size of 30GB.

    ```shell
    $ dd if=/dev/urandom of=testfile bs=1M count=30720    # create a random file (30GB)
    ```

-6. [Client] Select and enable an erasure coding scheme and write data to the HDFS
+6. **[Client]** Select and enable an erasure coding scheme and write data to the HDFS.
+Here we use RS(5,3) as an instance.
+If you use other erasure coding schemes, please ensure that the size of testfile (in step 5) should be multiple times of the data size of a stripe.

    ```shell
    $ hadoop fs -mkdir /ec_test                      # create a folder named /ec_test